Cinnamon Coffee Cake

 You can use a hand mixer or your stand mixer for this step.
 You want to cream your butter and sugars together until light and fluffy, about 2 minutes on medium-high speed.

-butter and sugar creamed together in glass bowl
+butter and sugars creamed together

 Then you want to add your room temperature eggs one at a time so they have time to incorporate.
 Make sure to mix in between each addition.
 And don’t forget to scrape down the bowl as needed.